Bozeman High School: History

-Later renamed the Willson School (after its architect, Fred Willson), GCHS was discontinued in 1956 when the city of Bozeman constructed a new city high school, a mile west at 205 North 11th Avenue, designed by both Willson and Oswald Berg.
+Later renamed the Willson School (after its architect, Fred Willson), GCHS was closed in 1956 when the city of Bozeman constructed a new city high school, a mile west at 205 North 11th Avenue, designed by both Willson and Oswald Berg.
 This building serves as the current Bozeman High School, while the 1937 building was used to house Bridger Alternative High School until 2009.
-Bridger Alternative now resides in an old wing of the high school after the school district removed Chief Joseph Middle School, which was connected to the high school, to a different location.
-The old middle school was remodeled slightly with a new cafeteria and main offices and library, now called north campus, or "N Wing" to students.
+Bridger Alternative now resides in the second story of the new "D Wing" of the school.
+Also housed in the same building until 2009 was Chief Joseph Middle School, which now has its own building in north Bozeman.
+The portion of the building previously used for the old middle school was remodeled slightly with a new cafeteria and main offices and library, now called north campus, or "N Wing" to students.
+The majority of classes today are located in "N Wing", as "B Wing", the previous largest wing, was torn-down in 2021.

 Curriculum and awards

 In 2002, BHS employed four administrators and 129 teachers and support staff.
-Most of the teaching faculty have master’s degrees.
+Most of the teaching faculty have master's degrees.

 Bozeman High School offers two diplomas: the General Diploma and the Honors Diploma.
 More than half of the students in 2002 graduated with the College Prep Diploma.
 BHS offers courses in art, biomedical sciences, business education, engineering, English, foreign languages, health enhancement (health education and physical education), home economics, industrial arts, mathematics, music, science, and social studies.
 It also offers Advanced Placement courses in American history, art, biology, calculus, chemistry, English literature and composition, European history, French, German, human geography, government, microeconomics, music theory, physics, psychology, Spanish, statistics, and world history.
 In the early 2000s, Bozeman High School students scored consistently higher on the SAT than other students in Montana and nationally.

 In 1989 and again in 1993, Bozeman High School was named a Blue Ribbon School of Excellence by the United States Department of Education.
 In 1994 and 1996 Redbook magazine named Bozeman High School one of the best high schools in the nation.

-U.S. News & World Report ranks Bozeman High School 570 on its 2013 Best High Schools ranking.
+U.S. News & World Report ranks Bozeman High School 213 on its 2024 Best High Schools ranking.
 In 2010, Newsweek Magazine included Bozeman High School in its annual list of America's Best High Schools for the fifth time since 2003.
 The magazine ranked BHS 675 on its list of 1,600 top schools, placing it in the top 3% of high schools in the nation.

 Campus and athletics

 The 54 acre campus includes a 50 m swimming pool that, by a lease arrangement from the city, provides swimming opportunities for students.
 The campus has a 10-lane all-weather running track for use in the health enhancement curriculum as well as in extracurricular activities.
-It is the largest high school in the state.
+The campus is also home to a football stadium used by both high schools in Bozeman, Van Winkle Stadium.
 The school's mascot is the hawk.